 If you are visiting the National Trust site, check out their guide for enjoying the great outdoors and getting closer to nature.

 Formby is also home to RAF Woodvale, a small RAF station on the outskirts of the town.
 The airport, opened in 1941 was home to the last ever operational service of the British legend, the Spitfire.

-Formby is served by excellent cycle routes, mainly centring around the pinewoods along the coast leading to both Southport and Liverpool.
+Formby is served by excellent cycle routes and walking routes, mainly centering around the pinewoods along the coast leading to both Southport and Liverpool.
 There are also many roads suitable for cycling, leading to the larger conurbations to the north and south.

 There are two railway stations, the first being Formby railway station and the second less than a mile north, Freshfield railway station.
 Both are on the Northern Line of the Merseyrail network, which runs from Liverpool to Southport.
 Trains are frequent and are a popular way of commuting, especially to Liverpool.
 You can bring your bike for free on the Merseyrail network, and there is no need to pre-book.